Mice produced from unfertilised eggs

 Full-term mouse offspring were derived from single unfertilised eggs using targeted CRISPR/Cas9 epigenome editing...

-A form of asexual reproduction where growth and development of embryos occur without fertilisation.
+A form of asexual reproduction where growth and development of embryo-like structures occur without fertilisation.

 Full-term mouse offspring were derived from single unfertilised eggs using targeted CRISPR/Cas9 epigenome editing...